This post may contain affiliate links. Please read our disclosure policy.

 pecan pie filling in a mixing bowl.

-1. Pour the pecan pie filling over the crust and place the baking dish on a rimmed baking sheet to catch any possible spills.
+1. Pour the filling over the cooled crust.
+Place the baking dish on a rimmed baking sheet to catch spills.

-an unbaked pecan pie on a rimmed baking sheet.
+an unbaked maple pecan pie on a rimmed baking sheet.

-1. Bake for 30-35 minutes, or until the top is lightly browned.
-Remove the finished pie from the oven and place it on a wire rack to cool.
-The filling will continue to set as it cools.
+1. Bake for 30–35 minutes, until the top is lightly browned.
+Remove from the oven and cool on a wire rack.
+The filling will set as it cools.

 a small pecan pie in a red rectangular baking dish on a rimmed baking sheet.

-Pro Tip: You may like to add homemade whipped cream to your pie.
-Feel free to use our easy small batch whipped cream recipe – it’s extra creamy and perfect to top a small pecan pie.
+Pro Tip: Try our small batch whipped cream recipe – it’s extra creamy and perfect to top a small pecan pie.

 Expert Tips